alejo742/csskitchen/README.md

     1. Create a new PostgreSQL user called `csskitchen`:

-        Access your PSQL terminal with your admin user and run the following command:
+        With PostgreSQL installed, access your PSQL terminal with your admin user and run the following command:

         ```sql
         CREATE USER csskitchen WITH PASSWORD 'csskitchen742';